sanchitdilipjain/aws-workflow-studio/docs/index.md

         - Creating a state machine

         - Start a new execution

-        - Update your state machine

      - Step 1:  Creating a state machine

          A state machine is a visual representation of the workflow.
-We will leverage Workflow Studio to design, configure and examine each steps of the workflow.
+We will leverage Workflow Studio to design, configure and examine each step of the workflow.

          1. Traverse to the <a href="https://console.aws.amazon.com/states/">AWS Step Functions</a> and Click on the Get Started option on the right